No Strings: Background

-The civil rights movement — voter registration for blacks, integration, and fairness and equality in the workplace — was starting to gain momentum in the United States in the early 1960s, but it was a topic largely absent on Broadway.
+The civil rights movement — voter registration for Black people, integration, and fairness and equality in the workplace — was starting to gain momentum in the United States in the early 1960s, but it was a topic largely absent on Broadway.
 Neither the book nor score make specific mention of race, nor does it impact upon any decisions made by the couple, but Rodgers has addressed the issue.
-Other than the model's reference to growing up north of Central Park (seemingly an allusion to Harlem), there is nothing in the script to suggest she's African-American.
+Other than the model’s reference to growing up north of Central Park (seemingly an allusion to Harlem), there is nothing in the script to suggest she is African-American.
 It was only in the casting of Carroll and Richard Kiley as the star-crossed lovers that the subject of interracial romance surfaced.
 Any production of the show easily could be cast with two leads of the same race without changing the content in any significant way.
 Nevertheless, the casting was socially progressive at the time.

-Rodgers got the idea for casting a black actress in the star role after viewing Diahann Carroll on The Tonight Show.
+Rodgers got the idea for casting a Black actress in the star role after viewing Diahann Carroll on The Tonight Show.